- 1. Freemium SaaS Pricing Model

 - Choosing the Right SaaS Pricing Model for Your Startup

-Did you know that the average SaaS founder spends just six hours defining the company’s pricing model?
+Did you know that the average SaaS founder spends just six hours defining the company’s SaaS pricing strategies?
 Despite it being one of the main drivers of revenue1.
 Founders often choose pricing just by looking at their competitors and then call it a day.
-But figuring out your startup’s pricing model is an intricate process that requires just as much consideration as your product roadmap, target audience, and marketing strategy.
+But figuring out your startup’s pricing strategies is an intricate process that requires just as much consideration as your product roadmap, target audience, and marketing strategy.

 Your free version can be ad-supported, too, making you money without charging customers.
 Free features also attract prospects without expensive marketing and sales campaigns.